joaopedro12648/FAQC-light-TS/README.en.md

 Notes:
 - We (framework maintainers) use this prompt internally to validate behavior.
-- Validated LLM models: gpt-5 / gpt-5-high / Sonnet4.5.
+- Validated LLM models: GPT-5 / GPT-5 High / Sonnet 4.5 (Thinking).
 - The “implementation complete” artifact may still contain defects; we fix them through additional conversations.
 - From creating the SnD to finishing implementation and fixes, it typically consumes around 15 million tokens (model-dependent).